The Apollo Project

 The Safer Living Foundation's Apollo Project works primarily with young people living in Nottinghamshire or Derbyshire (including city centres) however we will consider referrals from outside of these areas.
 Young people of any gender can be referred to our young people’s projects provided they are aged between 12 and 18 and have shown sexually harmful behaviour, whether or not this has resulted in a caution or conviction.

-Young people engaged with the Apollo Project will received individual therapeutically-informed coaching from a team of three volunteers supervised by the Coordinator.
+Young people engaged with the Apollo Project will received individual therapeutically-informed coaching from a team of two to three volunteers supervised by the Coordinator.
 It is anticipated that each young person will spend around 12 months engaged with the project including an introductory period, an intense intervention period and a consolidation period.

 The basis for the Apollo intervention is DNA-V, a model based on Acceptance and Commitment Therapy designed to be used by parents, teachers and anyone else working with young people from the age of 6 years onwards.
 You can learn more about DNA-V on the Thriving Adolescent website.